Women’s Outreach Course (WOC)UN C4ISR Academy for Peace Operations, RSC-Entebbe

 Rapid ICT deployment and service provision by specialized ICT personnel from the THW agency address urgent requirements defined by the UN Mission in Colombia.
 (THW is a Governmental Organization in the field of civil protection that has provided technical relief in more than 130 countries and is based on the voluntary commitment of dedicated people).

-A number of technology-related project proposals are submitted by OICT on an annual basis to all Permanent Missions of Member States to the UN in the frame of the UN DPO-DOS Joint Annual extra-budgetary fund request.
+A number of technology-related project proposals are submitted by OICT on an annual basis to all the Permanent Missions of Member States within the framework of UN DPO-DOS joint annual extra-budgetary fund requests.

-OICT is currently seeking the support from Member States in the area of Situational Awareness, GEOINT, Micro-drones & Counter-drones, Electromagnetic Spectrum Management, Telemedicine, Eco-responsibility and SMART technologies, Technology Training & Capacity Building.
+OICT is currently seeking the support from Member States in the areas of Situational Awareness, Geospatial Intelligence (GEOINT), Micro-drones and Counter-drones, Electromagnetic Spectrum Management, Telemedicine, Eco-responsibility and SMART technologies, Technology Training and Capacity Building.

-For more information about the Partnership for Technology in Peacekeeping initiative or opportunities, please contact Mr. Philippe Schifferling, Strategic Partnerships & Technology Solutions Officer and UN C4ISR Academy for Peace Operations (UNCAP) Programme Manager at email@example.com.
+For more information about the Partnership for Technology in Peacekeeping initiative or partnership opportunities, please contact Programme Management at UN-PTP@un.org.